imc v4.1 Reference Manual

 RGB

-the args should be three integers between 0 and
+should be three integers between 0 and

 255 (bounds included) and specify the red, green and blue component of